huangshiqi99/scenarios/python/challenge-data-types-manipulation/step1.md

   # String Manipulation

-Given a string, write a function string_manipulation that takes a string as input and returns a manipulated string that containing the conversion and reversion from the string.
+Given a string, write a function string_manipulation that takes a string as input and returns a manipulated string that containing the conversion and reverse from the string.

 ## TODO